Tap-Top-Fun/Unity-MCP/Unity-MCP-Server/README.md

 Model Context Protocol implementation for Unity Editor and for games made with Unity.

+Required to install [Unity MCP Plugin](https://github.com/IvanMurzak/Unity-MCP) into Unity Engine to connect it with MCP Server.

 ## Topology

 - **Client** is the MCP client, such as VS Code, Cursor, Claude Desktop, Claude Code etc.